cascadiajs/cascadiajs/app/markdown/2025/next-steps/sponsorships.md

 Diamond and Platinum booths consist of 2 6-foot tables and four chairs, and have access to a power outlet.

 All other booths consist of a single 6-foot table and two chairs, and have access to a power outlet.
+We will provide 32" monitors for all booths that will fit on your table.
+You can rent additional external monitors (see below).

-Sponsors need to provide their own linens for tables.
+Sponsors need to provide their own branded linens for tables.

 We recommend that booth sponsors bring a single, pop-up banner to place alongside their booth (see photo below).
 Diamond and Platinum sponsors will have space for an additional or larger banner.